Mental Health

 FOMO (Fear of Missing Out) is correlated with a higher propensity for boredom, poorer emotional regulation, and problematic use of social media.

-But what is interesting is the reverse mechanic: FOMO does not drive engagement.
+But what is interesting is the inverse mechanic: FOMO does not drive engagement.
 It drives the avoidance of boredom.
-It is not the desire to be over there that motivates.
+It is not the desire to be there that motivates.
 It is the fear of being alone here.

-Permanent connection then becomes less an opening to the world than an escape from oneself.
+Permanent connection then becomes less of an opening to the world than an escape from oneself.

-By removing silence, we remove an essential psychological process.
+By removing silence, we remove an essential psychic process.

 The default mode network, active during daydreaming and introspection, plays a central role in memory consolidation, emotional integration, creative thinking, and long-term planning.
 This network needs unstructured time to function.

-What we call "lack of concentration" or "difficulty getting started" is often the sign of a brain chronically deprived of its reset times.
+What we call "lack of concentration" or "difficulty getting to work" is often the sign of a brain chronically deprived of its reset times.

-And research on allostatic overload goes even further: a nervous system kept in a permanent state of activation eventually wears itself out.
-Anxiety, irritability, sleep disorders, chronic fatigue can be the consequences of a systematic refusal of emptiness.
-Not from an excess of work.
-But from an inability to disengage.
+And research on allostatic overload goes even further: a nervous system kept in a permanent state of activation eventually exhausts itself.
+Anxiety, irritability, sleep disturbances, chronic fatigue can be the consequences of a systematic refusal of the void.
+Not from excess work.
+From an inability to disengage.

-Allostatic overload: when the nervous system is kept in a state of alert for too long, even at a low level, it eventually wears itself out.
-It is not acute stress that wears us down, it is the lack of recovery.
+Allostatic overload: when the nervous system is kept in a state of alert for too long, even at a low level, it eventually exhausts itself.
+It is not acute stress that wears us down, it is the absence of recovery.

 💡 What you can do

-Introduce periods of non-stimulation into the day: walking without headphones, eating without a screen, waiting without looking at one's phone.
+Introduce periods of non-stimulation throughout the day: walking without headphones, eating without screens, waiting without looking at your phone.
 This is not a luxury.
 It is a neurobiological necessity.

-If the inability to remain without stimulation is accompanied by marked anxiety, sleep disturbances, or persistent irritability, a consultation can help assess if something deeper is at play.
+If the inability to remain without stimulation is accompanied by marked anxiety, sleep disturbances, or persistent irritability, a consultation can help evaluate if something deeper is at play.

 Silence is not a lack.
 It is a cognitive space.